-Basic earnings per common share attributable to common shareholders is calculated by dividing net income attributable to common shareholders by the weighted average number of shares of common stock outstanding during the reporting period.
+Basic earnings per common share attributable to common shareholders is calculated by dividing net income or loss attributable to common shareholders by the weighted average number of shares of common stock outstanding during the reporting period.
 Treasury stock is excluded from the weighted average number of shares of common stock outstanding.
-Diluted earnings per common share attributable to common shareholders is calculated to give effect to all potentially dilutive common shares that were outstanding during the reporting period.
+Diluted earnings per common share attributable to common shareholders is calculated to give effect to all potentially dilutive common shares that were outstanding during the reporting period, except in periods when there is a loss because the inclusion of the potential common shares would have an anti-dilutive effect.
 The dilutive effect of outstanding equity-based compensation awards is reflected in diluted earnings per common share applicable to common shareholders by application of the treasury stock method using average market prices during the period.

 Our calculation of diluted earnings per share attributable to common shareholders reflects our intent to settle conversions of the Convertible Notes through a combination settlement, which contemplates repayment in cash of the principal amount and repayment in shares of our common stock of any excess of the conversion value over the principal amount (the "conversion premium").
 Therefore, we include only the shares that may be issued with respect to any conversion premium in total dilutive weighted average shares outstanding, which we calculate using the treasury stock method.
-As no conversion premium existed as of either June 30, 2019 or June 30, 2018, there was no dilutive impact from the Convertible Notes for either the second quarter or first half of 2019 or 2018.
+As no conversion premium existed as of either September 30, 2019 or September 30, 2018, there was no dilutive impact from the Convertible Notes for either the third quarter or first three quarters of 2019 or 2018.

-The shares issuable on exercise of the Warrants (as defined in Footnote 14 "Debt") sold in connection with the issuance of the Convertible Notes will not impact the total dilutive weighted average shares outstanding unless and until the price of our common stock exceeds the strike price, which was subject to adjustment during the second quarter of 2019 to \$175.79, as described in Footnote 14 "Debt."
+The shares issuable on exercise of the Warrants (as defined in Footnote 14 "Debt") sold in connection with the issuance of the Convertible Notes will not impact the total dilutive weighted average shares outstanding unless and until the price of our common stock exceeds the strike price, which was subject to adjustment during the third quarter of 2019 to \$175.63, as described in Footnote 14 "Debt."
 If and when the price of our common stock exceeds the strike price of the Warrants, we will include the dilutive effect of the additional shares that may be issued upon exercise of the Warrants in total dilutive weighted average shares outstanding, which we calculate using the treasury stock method.
 The Convertible Note Hedges (as defined in Footnote 14 "Debt") purchased in connection with the issuance of the Convertible Notes are considered to be anti-dilutive and will not impact our calculation of diluted earnings per share attributable to common shareholders.